General Motors (GM) Financial Report

 Global Reach and Impact

 With a strong presence in the United States and worldwide, GM has successfully expanded its operations to cater to a global customer base.
-The company has established itself as a key player in the international automotive market by strategically leveraging its vast network of manufacturing facilities, distribution channels, and dealerships.
-GM's commitment to sustainability and environmental stewardship further highlights its aim to contribute positively to the communities it serves.
+The company has established itself as a critical player in the international automotive market by strategically leveraging its vast manufacturing facilities, distribution channels, and dealerships.
+GM’s commitment to sustainability and environmental stewardship further highlights its aim to contribute positively to the communities it serves.

-From a financial perspective, GM’s stock price has fluctuated between $30.33 to $67.21 in the last 52 weeks, ending August 2022.
+From a financial perspective, GM’s stock price has fluctuated between $30.33 and $67.21 in the last 52 weeks, ending August 2022.
 The company’s last dividend payment was $0.38 back in March 2020.
 The market capitalization rate for the company is approximately $57.739 billion.
 As for the beta, it is 1.28.
 This shows that the firm is moderately more risky of an investment than the overall market.

 General Motors (GM) Financial Report Sources